-A spouse further must consent to any change in an existing installment payment series and waive his or her right to the annuity described above with respect to the applicable amount, regardless of the account balance, on Form TSP-95, Changes to Installment Payments.
+A spouse further must consent to any change in an existing installment payment series and waive his or her right to the annuity described above with respect to the applicable amount, regardless of the account balance, on Form TSP-95, available only at that site.
 Spousal consent is not required to stop installment payments.

 The spouse’s consent and waiver is irrevocable for the applicable withdrawal or installment payment change once the TSP record keeper has received it.

 Waivers of the above requirements are allowed only in rare circumstances by filing Form TSP-16, Exception to Spousal Requirements, available at that site.